• *About Young Wifey*

 Spa Water Carafes

 I don’t drink soda and I recently gave up alcohol.
 I love water and drink a lot of it, but sometimes drinking it plain, or with a lemon/lime wedge gets a little repetitive.
-During my holiday, while at a posh restaurant, I saw something that sparked my memories… the water carafes.
-At spas they often serve chilled water with cucumber slices in it and I had several glass carafes I only use for entertaining.
+During our holiday, while at a posh restaurant, I saw something that sparked my memories… the water carafes.
+At spas, they often serve chilled water with cucumber slices in it, and I had several glass carafes I only use for entertaining.
 So it was time to pull them out and put them to good use.
-As I define Spa Water, it’s water with vegetable, fruits and herbs chilled together for a refreshing drink.
-The first pitcher I grated three lime peels, sliced one whole lime and added a sprig of fresh mint.
-The second pitcher I put cucumber ribbons and watermelon balls.
-The third pitcher I sliced a red delicious apple, a sprig of rosemary and a few sage leaves.
-I filled all of these carafes with water and allowed to chill 24 hours before enjoying, to diffuse the flavors.
+As I define Spa Water, it’s water with vegetables, fruit, and herbs chilled together for a refreshing drink.
+In the first pitcher, I grated three lime peels, sliced one whole lime and added a sprig of fresh mint.
+I put cucumber ribbons and watermelon balls in the second pitcher.
+For the third pitcher, I sliced a red delicious apple, a sprig of rosemary, and added a few sage leaves.
+I filled all of these carafes with water and allowed them to chill for 24 hours before enjoying (to diffuse the flavors).
 The flavors and possibilities are endless, I plan to try a lime cilantro one in the near future.

 Most people would see this as a seasonal refreshment.
 But in the autumn I can see combinations of apples, pears, oranges, pomegranate, cranberries, cinnamon, cloves, etc…

-My son liked the watermelon cucumber water, my parents enjoyed the lime mint and Hubster didn’t like any of them (probably because it’s not sugar, salt or starch).
-More for me.
+Pumpkin liked the watermelon cucumber water, my parents enjoyed the lime mint and Hubster didn’t like any of them (probably because it’s not sugary, salty, or starchy).
+More for me!

-I started with 2 c. apple cider vinegar, 1/4 c.
-EVOO, paprika, garlic powder, minced onions, poultry seasoning and black pepper.
+My mother-in-law first introduced me to this vinegar BBQ marinade.
+I love one particular brand of this chicken marinate, however it comes with a $5 a bottle price tag!
+I decided to make a variation of my own, and I actually enjoy it better.
+I started with 2 c. apple cider vinegar, 1/4 c. olive oil, paprika, garlic powder, minced onions, poultry seasoning and black pepper.
 I poured this over chicken drumsticks and put it in the fridge to marinate overnight.
 Then I had my dad cook the chicken on the grill until done (we also grilled a pork loin for the red meat eaters).

 Two Potato Salad

 I often make a creamy dill potato salad, but this time I decided to try a variation.
 I boiled two large potatoes, two large sweet potatoes, I cubed all 4 potatoes and left them in a large bowl.
-In a small bowl in mixed together sour cream, dill weed, minced onions and pepper.
-Next I added the sour cream mixture to the potatoes until they were well coated and refrigerated over night before serving.
-Of course I love to use my trifle bowl to serve food in!
+In a small bowl in mixed together sour cream, dill weed, minced onions, and pepper.
+Next, I added the sour cream mixture to the potatoes until they were well coated and refrigerated over night before serving.
+Of course, I love to use my trifle bowl to serve food!

 Potato Salad Close-Up